-Ferdinand Z. Soliman, 53, Chief Executive Officer, heads the Operations unit.
-Mr. Soliman is a member of the board.
+Ferdinand Z. Soliman, 53, General Manager-Operations, Filipino, heads the Operations Unit.
+Mr. Soliman is a Filipino citizen, and is a member of the board and has been its Corporate Secretary since the Company's incorporation.
 He became Managing Director in January 2002.
 In addition, he became a member of the Nomination Committee and of the Compensation and Remuneration Committee on May 12, 2004 and June 30, 2004, respectively.
 Mr. Soliman graduated from the Holy Angel University in 1985 with a Bachelor of Science degree in Civil Engineering.
 He also completed the Applied Business Economics Program from the University of Asia and the Pacific in 2002.
 He is a director of GPS Measurement.
 He was formerly affiliated with GP Construction & Development Corporation as CE Aide (1983 to 1984); Torre Planning & Design as Surveyor (1984 to 1985); Nico Construction as Project Engineer (1986 to 1988); White House Development Corporation as Section Head (1988 to 1993); Extraordinary Development Corporation as Project Manager (1994 to 1997); and Earth + Style Corporation as Department Head (1998 to 2001).
 He handles the Operations group of the Company.

-Mylene T. Lim, 53, Managing Director and Principal Financial Officer.
+Mylene T. Lim, 52, Managing Director and Principal Financial Officer.
 Ms. Lim is a Filipino citizen, and is a member of the board since the Company's incorporation and became Managing Director in January 2002 and Assistant Corporate Secretary during the June 30, 2004 Organizational Meeting of the Board of Directors.
 Currently, she is also the elected Treasurer of the Company.
 She graduated from the University of Mindanao in 1985 with a Bachelor of Science degree in Architecture.
 She completed her Masters in Business Administration at the Ateneo Graduate School in 2001.
 She was formerly affiliated with Extraordinary Development Corporation as Section Head - Purchasing Dept. (1987 to 1990), Department Head - Purchasing Dept. (1990 to 1998), Administrative and R&D Head - Construction Group (1998 to 2000), and AVP - Central Purchasing (2000 to 2001).
 She is in charge of the Finance and Administration group of the Company.